 Inagua Outback lodge is the result of the hard work and vision of Inaguan Henry Hugh.
 Henry's dream after he retired from Batelco (the phone company of the Bahamas) was to relax in his own quiet island paradise, far from the daily routine of the island's only settlement, Matthewtown.
 The lodge, which can accommodate up to 6 anglers in two cottages, is located along a remote section of beach, more than 15 miles from Matthewtown, but within walking distance to good beach and flats fishing.
 You will be amazed at the celestial display on a clear night--no city lights to detract from the magnificence!

-Inagua Outback Lodge is powered with a diesel generator, which can operate the air conditioning in both cottages and the bar.
+Inagua Outback Lodge is powered with a diesel generator, which can operate the air conditioning in both cottages, the bar & dining room.
 The comfortable cottages have full bathrooms, nice beds with clean, fresh bedding, and fans for those who prefer to go without a/c.
 Water is supplied by a 1500 gallon cistern.
 The lodge also has warm water & cell phone coverage.

 If you have at least four anglers in your group, the lodge is all yours for the week!